 - Fuel consumption > Type applied — The value in the cell must indicate what kind of road was taken (urban or not).

-This rises a little structural issue — In the best case scenario all column headers would be eligible for the drop-down list.
-However, the Fuel type is not property that should be shown so the defined Any range of cells, being just a single one or much bigger body, can be assigned a unique name.
-This way, instead of referencing the underlying cells by the reg… More (Vehicles_Consumption_Parameters) would not be appropriate.
+This rises a little structural issue — In the best-case scenario, all column headers would be eligible for the drop-down list.
+However, the Fuel type is not property that should be shown so the defined named range (Vehicles_Consumption_Parameters) would not be appropriate.

 There are various approaches for this to be dealt with but the 3 most straightforward are:

-- Referring to the cells as regular range;
+- Referring to the cells as a regular range;

 - Listing the options manually;